Chuwai-So/Venloop-App/A&D/ReworkedIdea.md

 To meet the requirements, we propose a web-based application built around a Treasure Hunt system.
 Here are the key features of the solution: <br>

 A) Team-Based Usage:
-The app should be operated by a „game-master" per team, who manages navigation and enters results. <br>
+The app should be operated by a „teamleader" per team, who manages navigation and enters results. <br>
 Alternatively, multiple team members could access the app to input task results, see the progress or access the tasks. <br>
-The „game-master“ is the only group member that can access the current task and input results for the team. - we suggest an adult or „Venloop“ team member <br>
+The „teamleader“ is the only group member that can access the current task and input results for the team. - we suggest an adult or „Venloop“ team member <br>

 B) Diverse Routes and Checkpoints:
 Teams will walk different routes on each of the four days to provide variety. <br>